busthorne/simp/README.md

 In particular, I'd always wanted a proxy that could do [Batch API][2], too.

 Currently, simp in both CLI and daemon mode only tracks the models that have been explictly defined, however this is about to change soon with all the state-keeping changes; some providers have list endpoints, others don't but it's really killing latency to poll for model list to route providers...
 This is why some kind of per-provider list cache is needed, and while I'm at it, I thought I might do state properly.
+Well, at least it reload during run-time on config changes so you may introduce new changes without having to restart the whole thing.
+However, this may not necessarily be the case if involving some keychains.

 ### RAG
 I've been quite impressed with [Cursor][7] recently, and in particular it's diff and codebase search features.
 This is something that is missing from my Vim workflow, and if I were to replicate it, I would be very happy.
 This was the primary motivator, in fact, behind the daemon.
 (The other is having a provider-agnostic batching proxy.)

 Now again, there's many RAG providers, vector databases, and whatnot.
-Even though I might only support _some_ of them (but probably just [pgvector][8] and [pgvecto.rs][9] which is what I use) through a generic configuration interface, the build will most definitely include [sqlite-vec][6] because state.
+Even though I may support _some_ of them in the future (but probably just [pgvector][8] and [pgvecto.rs][9] which is what I use) through a generic configuration interface, Simp is currently using [sqlite-vec][6] so that's where RAG will go when it eventually lands master.

 I'm not sure I like the "index all" that is not in `.cursorignore` approach, though.